dlotterman/metal_code_snippets/windows_first_actions/windows_first_actions.md

 ### Kitty / Putty Configuration + Metal configuration details

-In this example, the Metal instance labelled "home" is a Metal instance provisioned with ubuntu_2004, where the sshd configuration of the instances allows SOCKs proxy functionality (should be enabled by default).
-We will elverage the "private" or "management" network for access.
+In this example, the Metal instance labeled "home" is a Metal instance provisioned with ubuntu_2004, where the sshd configuration of the instances allows SOCKs proxy functionality (should be enabled by default).
+We will leverage the "private" or "management" network for access.
 Notice that with Equinix Metal's ["Backend Transfer"](https://metal.equinix.com/developers/docs/networking/backend-transfer/) feature enabled, an instance in any region can be a SOCKs proxy for any other instance on the private / management network, I.E as host in DA11 could act as SOCKs proxies for hosts in SG1 as well as AM6.

 ![](https://s3.wasabisys.com/packetrepo/http_assets/windows_first_actions/socks_sshd.PNG)

 ### RDP into the instance @ localhost

-Once the SOCKs proxy is established, the RDP session can be initated against the localhost port configured, where the string ".\" before "Admin" can be useful to break any uneeded domain information, and "Admin" is the username one would expect would expect to be fulfilled by "Administrator" in a Windows environment.
+Once the SOCKs proxy is established, the RDP session can be initiated against the localhost port configured, where the string ".\" before "Admin" can be useful to break any uneeded domain information, and "Admin" is the username one would expect would expect to be fulfilled by "Administrator" in a Windows environment.

 ![]https://s3.wasabisys.com/packetrepo/http_assets/windows_first_actions/localhost.PNG